Robot1que/book/azure/az-204/13-key-vault.md

 ## Authentication

-To do any operations with Key Vault, you first need to authenticate to ir.
+To do any operations with Key Vault, you first need to authenticate to it.
+Authentication is done via Azure Active Directory.
+Authorization may be done via:
+- Azure role-based access control (Azure RBAC) - used when dealing with the management of the vaults.
+- Key Vault policy - used when attempting to access data stored in a vault.

 There are three ways to authenticate to Key Vault:

 - **Managed identities to Azure resources**: azure automatically rotates the service principal client secret associated with the identity.
 Recommended as a best practice.
 - **Service principal and certificate**: not recommended as application owner must rotate the certificate.
 - **Service principal and secret**: same as service principal and certificate.

 ## Data Encryption in Transit